rsemihkoca/ExpenseManagementApp/README.md

 #### Description:
 Generate a summary report on personnel expenses.
 Authorized users: <b>[Admin, Personnel]</b>.

+---
+### Additional Information

+Handlervalidator.cs and fluentvalidation is used for validation.\
+Entities have unique index fields so additional validations are added like CategoryName, UserName, Email.\

 Further information can be found in the [link](https://documenter.getpostman.com/view/23348379/2s9YymFQ2G).
 Also in dcoumentation folder there is a postman collection.
 You can import it to postman and test the api.